Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: ROI Exploration over an Arbitrary ROI Shape

 \begin{lemma}[Grid Approximation of Arbitrary ROI Shape]~ The upper bound on $C^{\textit{ALG}}_{out}$ for a \emph{fat} polygon (from Definition~\ref{def:plume_shape}) is given by:

 \end{lemma} \begin{proof}

-To prove the lemma, we define an \Excess~set that contains all cells, $p\in P\backslash C^{\textit{ALG}}_{in}$.
-That is, \Excess~set contains all cells in $C^{\textit{ALG}}_{out}$ but not in $C^{\textit{ALG}}_{in}$.
+To prove the lemma, we define an \Excess~set that contains all cells, $C^{\textit{ALG}}_{out}\backslash C^{\textit{ALG}}_{in}$.
+That is, \Excess\ set contains all cells in $C^{\textit{ALG}}_{out}$ but not in $C^{\textit{ALG}}_{in}$.
 Therefore, the size of the \Excess~set is equal to $C^{\textit{ALG}}_{out}-C^{\textit{ALG}}_{in}$.
 We prove the lemma in three steps.

-\Excess~is maximum if all cells in $C^{\textit{ALG}}_{in}$ form a convex polygon.
-If there is a reflex vertex\footnote{A vertex is called the reflex vertex if the external angle formed by two edges incident to this vertex is less than $\ang{180}$.} in $C^{\textit{ALG}}_{in}$, then the reflex vertex cell does not contribute any cell to the \Excess~set that is already contributed by one of the neighbors of the reflex vertex.
-Since $C^{\textit{ALG}}_{in}$ is a grid map, the only convex shape possible is a rectangle.
+\Excess~is maximum if and only if all the corners of all cells in $C^{\textit{ALG}}_{in}$ are also corners of all cells in the \Excess~set.
+In other words, if there exists at least one corner of any cell in $C^{\textit{ALG}}_{in}$ not belonging to a cell in the \Excess~set, \Excess~is not maximum.
+An example of such case is where $C^{\textit{ALG}}_{in}$ is $2\times 2$ set of four cells where the corner in the middle does not belong to any cells in the \Excess~set.

+In fact, if the condition for minimum \Excess~is satisfied, then there cannot be any $2\times 2$ set of cells all belonging to $C^{\textit{ALG}}_{in}$.
+It can be easily shown that we can always convert any shapes of cells in $C^{\textit{ALG}}_{in}$ into a single row formation of cells (shown in the middle in Figure~\ref{fig:in_cell}) without decreasing the number of cells in the \Excess~set.

-If the width of the rectangle is equal to one, then each cell in $C^{\textit{ALG}}_{in}$ contributes two cells that are in the \Excess~set (one above and one below) in addition to three more cells on either end point.
-This is shown in Figure~\ref{fig:in_cell}.
-Therefore, the size of \Excess~set is equal to $2C^{\textit{ALG}}_{in} + 6$.
+If the single row formation is formed by a single cell, then the cell in $C^{\textit{ALG}}_{in}$ contributes two cells that are in the \Excess~set (one above and one below) in addition to three more cells on either end point.
+This is shown in the left in Figure~\ref{fig:in_cell}.
+Therefore, by generalizing this to the case of any finite number of cells, the size of \Excess~set becomes $2C^{\textit{ALG}}_{in} + 6$.

-If the width of the rectangle is more than 1, then each cell will contribute at most one addition cell in the \Excess~set.
-Therefore, the size of the \Excess~set is less than or equal to $C^{\textit{ALG}}_{in} + 8$.

-The width of the rectangle cannot be less than $1$; it violates the \emph{fat} condition for the polygon.
-Therefore, the maximum possible value for the size of the \Excess~set is $2C^{\textit{ALG}}_{in}+6$.
-By substituting \Excess~with $C^{\textit{ALG}}_{out}-C^{\textit{ALG}}_{in}$, we have Equation (\ref{eqn:arbitrary}). \end{proof}